Ngā tauira Students

 CHEMMAT 100G Materials of the Modern World

-This course explores, at a non-specialist level, the basic principles governing the properties and behaviour of materials from microscopic structures, to processing routes, to why we don’t fall through the floor.
+This course explores the basic principles governing the properties and behaviour of materials from microscopic structures, to processing routes, and more.

 CHINESE 100G Beginning Modern Chinese 1

 Learn with basic Chinese grammar patterns, vocabulary and conversational skills.

 CLASSICS 110G Classical Mythology